Pranav-k04/Poogle/README.md

-# Information Retrivel Mini Project
+# Information Retrieval Mini Project
 # Poogle
 This Project is a document retrivel project, contains 2 parts CLient side and server side